noam-kimhi/university-summaries/computational-models-computability-and-complexity-67521/README.md

 This summary was chosen as the official student summary for 2025 Semester B.

 ## 📄 Contents
-- `computational models computability and complexity summary.pdf` — Full summary of the course.
+- `Computational Models Computability and Complexity Summary.pdf` — Full summary of the course.

 ## 📚 Main Topics Covered
 - Topic 1: Deterministic Finite Automata (DFA)